codalab/chalab/README.md

 - `landing`: the home page app,
 - `wizard`: the wizard app,
 - `user`: user profile app,
+- `bundler`: the challenge -> bundles (zipfiles) app,
 - `instances`: the module containing the settings per environment:
     - `local`: the settings to run django on your local machine,
     - `local_docker`: the settings to run django in docker on your local machine (preferred way),
+    - `production.py`: settings in production.
 - `templates`: global templates,
 - `datasets`: default datasets from [automl](http://automl.chalearn.org/data).

+We use Celery + RabbitMQ to schedule long running tasks like creating the bundles.

 Local Dev